-Dr. Matt Boyleston (Director)
+Dr. J. Matthew Boyleston (Director)

 The courses in this program are open to all students and are designed to strengthen students' creative, logical, and critical communication skills in order to make them more marketable in today's competitive work environment.
-Students may obtain certification in one of three professional writing fields: Creative Writing, Rhetoric, or Technical Writing.
-To gain certification, students must take a minimum of eight (8) hours of designated courses at HBU and earn an average of a 3.0 GPA or above for those courses.
-Upon completion of the program, students will receive a certificate of completion and the Registrar will note the appropriate area of certification on the students' transcripts.
+Students may obtain certification in professional writing.
+To gain certification, students must take a minimum of nine (9) hours of designated courses at HBU and earn an average of a 3.0 GPA or above for those courses.
+Upon completion of the program, students will receive a certificate of completion and the Registrar will note the certification on the students' transcripts.

 The writing minor curriculum provides students with a wide range of classes in which to develop their writing skills so that they may qualify for the employment opportunities in this field.
 They may study creative, technical and/or professional writing.
-They may elect to include courses in journalism and marketing in their major.
+They may elect to include courses in journalism and marketing in their minor.
 Thus they may specialize in one area or develop competencies across a broader spectrum.
 Furthermore, proficient writing skills are an enhancement of career tracks such as law, teaching, journalism, and graduate school.
 Students complete 18 hours for the minor.

 Writing MINOR

 Elective courses: Total of 18 hours with no more than three/four hours in JMC 18

 Choose 6 courses (18 hrs) from the following: (only 3 hrs. from JMC

 allowed)

 ENGL XXXX Any 1 Literature Courses (3 hours) from ENGL 2000, 3000,

 4000

 JMC 2414 Reporting and Writing I

 JMC 3414 Reporting and Writing II (JOUR 3314)

 JMC 3325 Principals of Public Relations (JOUR 3325)

 JMC 4314 Feature Writing (JOUR 4314)

 JMC 4336 Principals of Advertising (JOUR 4336 / MKTG 4336)

 WRIT 3121/ 3221/ 3321 Special Topics

-WRIT 3303 Elements of Professional Writing

 WRIT 3345 Technical Writing

 WRIT 3334 Life Writing

 WRIT 3350 Creative Writing: Non-fiction

 WRIT 3354 Creative Writing: Poetry

 WRIT 3355 Creative Writing: Fiction

 WRIT 3356 Playwriting and Screenwriting

 WRIT 3383 Advanced Grammar

 WRIT 4353 - 4358 Advanced Creative Writing

 WRIT 4364 Advanced Poetry Writing-prerequisite WRIT 3354, 3355 or

 permission of instructor

 WRIT 4365 Advanced Fiction Writing

 WRIT 4370 Grant Writing

-WRIT 4372 Information Design

 WRIT 4374 Rhetoric for Technical and Professional Writers

-WRIT 4376 Promotion & Persuasive Writing

 Total Hours in Minor 18